 Before continuing I highly recommend reading through my Beginner’s Guide to Recording Guitar at Home for a full overview of what equipment and software you will need to get started recording.
 The DAW I will use in this guide is Studio One, but the same process should work with any popular DAW.

-Setting Up A Song in Guitar Pro 7
+Setting Up A Song in Guitar Pro 8 or 7

 In this tutorial we will work through recording a cover of Metallica’s Enter Sandman but you can use any song or write your own.
 Here’s the link to the Guitar Pro file I’ll use in this tutorial.